Reed-Math241/denverweed/README.md

 ## Example

-gross sales by year, faceted by medical or retail
+of course, we’re curious to see how marijuana sales have changed over the years. here we plot gross sales by year, faceted by medical or retail

 ``` r
 library(tidyverse)